 Having now successfully launched three growing salons in South London, the brothers recognised they needed to build a strong team to support the growth of the business - instilling in them a shared philosophy and educating them in the new fashion-led techniques they were creating.
 However, the South London location was proving to be a challenge when looking to recruit driven team members or finding publications willing to publish the photographic work they were now starting to produce.

 Finding a location in the West End was no easy feat for a couple of young Italian hairdressers without financial backing, but the brothers knew it was a move that they needed to make.
 The first central London salon was established in 1973 and the opening of this base marked a significant turning point for the TONI&GUY brand.
 Sudden press interest in the Mascolo brothers’ work enabled them to diversify their talents.

 Whilst Toni and Guy were based at the salon continuing to build a financially strong business, Bruno and Anthony (the youngest brother) now joined their older brothers, promoting the TONI&GUY name by focusing on photographic sessions and magazine work.
 The brothers’ refusal to slavishly follow styles and techniques added a unique twist to their work.
 Offering clients a stark alternative to the strong geometric styles revolutionising hairdressing at the time, the brothers’ approach was commercial, feminine and blow-dried with round brushes for a softer finish.

-Within two years, the mayfair salon was fully booked.
-The original Clapham salon is sold to finance the huge expansion needed to meet demand.
-Toni returns to the west end to join his brothers – TONI&GUY had become a destination salon.
+Within two years, the Mayfair salon was fully booked.
+The original Clapham salon was sold to finance the huge expansion needed to meet demand and Toni returned to the West End to join his brothers – TONI&GUY had become a destination salon.

 During the 80’s, the TONI&GUY artistic team continued to develop the demand for TONI&GUY education, which saw them regularly travelling all over the world to showcase their work by conducting shows and seminars.